Heatwave: Is it coming to the UK?

 The heat across southern Europe has been intensifying in this pattern with temperatures widely above 40C, peaking at around 46C in Sardinia on Tuesday.

-Weather patterns across Europe over the next week to 10 days don't show much change to what we have currently.
+Weather patterns across Europe and the UK over the next week to 10 days don't show much change.

 The hot air remains to the south while the UK remains under the influence of the cooler Arctic air and rain bearing weather systems.